asyrjasalo/aws-nomad-openfaas/README.md

     faas-cli push -f pyfunc.yml

-Make the image public to be able for OpenFaaS to fetch it (TODO: have some privacy)
+Make the image public in DockerHub, to get OpenFaaS to fetch it.
+(TODO: have some privacy)

 ### Deploy to OpenFaaS